Revoked Approval of Purple Hammer manufactured in 2016 and 2017 (Effective March 21, 2022)

 18 & older bowlers bowling with Youth Bowlers (17 and under).
 (Effective on August 1, 2019)

 Any individual 18 years of age or older must complete SafeSport's Core Center for SafeSport prior to participating in the league that has at least one youth bowler.
 Training is required for those who have regular contact with minor athletes.
 This does not apply to tournaments since tournaments are not a competition that has regular matches.
 SafeSport policy requires this to be a yearly training, in which after the initial training only the refresher course needs to be taken.
-SafeSport training is free to USBC members and should be access from the following page:
+SafeSport training is free to USBC members and should be access through USBC community login profile page.
+More information at:

 Balling Ball Holes and Balance